pyro2927/fordpass-ha/README.md

 <!-- Keeping this the same, but it will probably change and update alongside Fordconnect and the new app features -->

 - Fuel Level
-- Ignition Status
-- Indicators (Value of various vehicles indicators)
-- Last Refresh
-- FordPass messages and alerts
 - Odometer
+- Lock/Unlock
 - Oil Status
-- Outside Temperature
-- Speed
+- Last known GPS Coordinates/Map
 - Tyre Status
+- Battery Status
+- Ignition Status
+- Alarm Status
+- Individual door statuses
+- Remote Start
+- Window Status (Only if your car supports it!)
+- Last Car Refresh status
+- Car Tracker
+- Supports Multiple Regions
+- Electric Vehicle Support
 - TPMS Sensors
 - Guard Mode (Only supported cars)
 - Deep sleep status
 - Fordpass messages and alerts

 ## Disclaimer

 This integration is not officially supported by Ford and as such using this integration could result in your account being locked out!